huntforhomesaz/cleanout2closing-site/content/pages/service-senior-transitions.md

 Every family is different, but the structure can stay simple.
 Here is how we usually move from first call to sold home.

-### Step 1 â€“ Listen to the story and the plan for the person
+### Step 1 — Listen to the story and the plan for the person

 We start with a conversation, often including the senior if they are comfortable and able.